Boundary pairs associated with quadratic forms: Examples

 by $\Gamma u := u \restr Y$ ($u \in \HS^1$).
 This map is well-defined since the boundary values of $u$ from different sides on an edge agree by definition.
 It is not difficult to see that $\HS^1 = \Sob X$, and that $\map \Gamma {\HS^1} {\HSaux := \Lsqr Y}$ is bounded, since $\Gamma$ is the restriction of the direct sum of the boundary maps $\map{\Gamma_f}{\Sob{X_f}} {\Lsqr{\bd X_f}}$ to $\HS^1$ after suitable identifications.

-As quadratic form, we consider $\qf h(u) := \normsqr{\de u}$, $u \in \HS^1=\Sob X$. \begin{proposition} The boundary pair $(\Gamma, \HSaux)$ is unbounded, elliptically regular and not uniformly positive.
+As quadratic form, we consider $\qf h(u) := \normsqr{\de u}$, $u \in \HS^1=\Sob X$. \begin{proposition} The boundary pair $(\Gamma, \HSaux)$ is unbounded, elliptically regular and not positive.
 The Neumann operator $\HNeu$ is the Laplacian on $X$, and the Dirichlet Laplacian is given by the direct sum of the Dirichlet Laplacians on $X_f$, i.e.,

 and $\HDir$ is in particular decoupled.
-The \DtN operator $\Lambda(z)$ acts as follows: if $\phi$ is a (suitably smooth) function on $Y$, then $\psi=\Lambda(z) \phi$ is given on $Y_e$ as the sum of the normal derivatives of the solutions of the Dirichlet problem on the two adjacent faces of $e$ (i.e., $\psi_e$ is the jump in the derivative when crossing $Y_e$ form one face to the other). \end{proposition} \begin{proof} We omit the details here, since we will consider these questions in a forthcoming publication in more detail.
-We only indicate how to prove the elliptic regularity of the boundary pair: this can be seen by showing that $\check \Gamma' u \in \Lsqr Y$ if $u \in \dom \HDir$ (\Thmenum{bd2.q-bd3}{bd2.q-bd3.i}).
-Since $\check \Gamma'u$ is a sum of normal derivatives of $u_f \in \dom \laplacianD {X_f} \subset \Sob[2]{X_f}$, it follows that $\check \Gamma' u \in \Lsqr Y$. \end{proof}
+The \DtN\ operator $\Lambda(z)$ acts as follows: if $\phi$ is a (suitably smooth) function on $Y$, then $\psi=\Lambda(z) \phi$ is given on $Y_e$ as the sum of the normal derivatives of the solutions of the Dirichlet problem on the two adjacent faces of $e$ (i.e., $\psi_e$ is the jump in the derivative when crossing $Y_e$ form one face to the other). \end{proposition} \begin{proof} We omit the details here, since we will consider these questions in a forthcoming publication.
+We only indicate how to prove the elliptic regularity of the boundary pair: this can be seen by noting first that the solution form is given by